SCHOOL SAFEGUARDING AND CHILD PROTECTION

 MASH (the Multi-Agency Safeguarding Hub)

-If a child is at immediate risk contact the police on 999.
+If you believe a child is at risk of immediate harm please call the Police on 999

 What to consider in making a referral for the child